elexive-com/elexive-calc/resources/JourneyPlanner.md

 5. PDF exports as indicators of sharing intent
 6. Progression through journey stages over time

-By continuously optimizing against these metrics, the Customer Journey can become an increasingly effective tool for guiding users through their transformation process and connecting them with the most relevant consulting modules for their current stage.
+By continuously optimizing against these metrics, the Journey Planner can become an increasingly effective tool for guiding users through their transformation process and connecting them with the most relevant consulting modules for their current stage.